michalmalinowski87/photo/docs/stripe-local-testing.md

 ### Option B: Forward to Local Server (if you create a local handler)

 If you want to test locally without deploying, you can create a local webhook handler.
-However, PhotoHub's webhook handler uses AWS services (DynamoDB, Lambda), so this requires more setup.
+However, PhotoCloud's webhook handler uses AWS services (DynamoDB, Lambda), so this requires more setup.

 For quick testing, **Option A is recommended** - just forward to your deployed API.